irostyslav/irostyslav.github.io/content/posts/dead-prompting/index.md

 math: true
 tags: ["prompting", "ai"]
 showTags: false
 ---

 # Prompt Engineering: Dead?
 What's Next and Where to Focus

-The phrase "prompt engineering is dead" might sound extreme, but it reflects a growing sentiment among practitioners working with Large Language Models (LLMs).
+<span class="drop-cap-letter">T </span>  he phrase "prompt engineering is dead" might sound extreme, but it reflects a growing sentiment among practitioners working with Large Language Models (LLMs).
 The argument isn't that prompts are irrelevant, but rather that the manual, iterative process traditionally known as "prompt engineering" is becoming obsolete, or perhaps, was never truly "engineering" in the first sense.

 ## The Limitations of Manual Prompt Iteration
 Many who have worked extensively with LLMs know the drill: you craft a prompt, test it, find its shortcomings, tweak it, and repeat.
 This often feels less like a systematic engineering discipline and more like an art form, or even a continuous negotiation with the model.
 The goal is simple – to make the LLM behave predictably, answer accurately, and align with specific requirements.